Denver, CO is winter home nowadays.

 Jose Candido's recollection of Mangore's quote is not to be applied to Mangore's standards, but to each own's.

 I learned in 2000 that Jose Candido was fading, and made a trip to see him.
 He was legally blind, his hands suffering from polyarthritis.
 Still massive in presence and stature, physically and musically.
 Still running Academia Mangoreana.
 Still teaching.
-His gift to me for my visit?
+His gift for the visit?
 An impromptu performance of Barrios' La Catedral's 3rd movement, allegro solemne.
 But of course.

 Jose Candido left us in March, 2002, almost forgotten by his own El Salvador.
 His daughter came across the farewell letter I wrote for him, posted on my faculty webpage when I was Adjunct at The University of Denver.
 She sent me a beautiful e-mail, which I accidentally lost.
 I wish that she finds this blog one day.